All Posts

 • Tachycardia (high heart rate) from dehydration

-• Mental health effects - anxiety, depression, PTSD - all directly linked to trauma from the illness
+• Mental health effects - anxiety, depression, PTSD

 • Loss of freedom, loss of life enjoyment, loss of ability to work, play, and do pretty much anything